-Things about Mental Disorders in Children
+Things Common With Mental Disorders in Children

 Mental health disorders in children or developmental diseases that are treated by mental health professionals — may involve the following:

-Anxiety disorders in children are determined fears, worries or stress that disrupt their ability to engage in play, school or typical age-appropriate social conditions.
-Diagnoses include social nervousness, generalized anxiety and obsessive-compulsive complications.
+Anxiety disorders in children are determined fears, worries, or stress that disrupt their ability to engage in play, school, or typical age-appropriate social conditions.
+Diagnoses include social nervousness, generalized anxiety, and obsessive-compulsive complications.